interstellarmisfit/Marlin/README.md

 It is configured with full menus, BLTouch and BiLinear leveling.

-I've disabled S-Curve acceleration and Junction Deviation in the config.
-I started having some layer shifting.
-You can enable and try these new features if you want.
+S-Curve acceleration and Junction Deviation are disabled in the config.
+I recommend trying S-Curve.
+It almost completely eliminates ringing.

 I have included an option to optimize the configuration for printing from Octoprint.

+HEX files are included.

 ## Installation notes
 The firmware is preconfigured and ready to use on an Ender 3 running the stock board.